nasoym/task_tools/README.md

 ## tlog

-Experimental script to store spent time in a custom field. and report logged time of the last few days.
+Experimental script to store spent time in a custom field and report logged time of the last few days.